-- 1. Buyer's SH&E Organization or designee will provide contractor all safety rules and regulations in effect at the worksite.
-Several of Buyer's locations contain processes that are covered by OSHA Process Safety Management (PSM) regulations.
-As such, specific requirements and detailed information designed to protect all contractor employees and visitors will be conveyed prior to any work being performed within PSM-covered processes.
-Contractor will be responsible for requiring all of the contractor's employees to receive this information prior to beginning work at Buyer's facility.
-These rules will include an explanation of Buyer's: - a) Emergency Notification System - b) Hazardous materials or conditions which may affect contractor's employees - c) Safety precautions for facilities in which the contractor may be working - d) Emergency procedures for specific facilities - e) Emergency equipment, alarms, or signals - Fire extinguishers, fire alarm stations, signal lights, sprinkler systems, emergency lights, and component equipment shall not be removed, disconnected, or reconnected without the specific approval from the Buyer through the Contractor Coordinator.
-Permission to shut down, remove, modify, or relocate such equipment must be requested through the Contract Coordinator. - Fire hydrants and fire service control valves shall not be blocked.
-Permission for the use of fire hydrants must be obtained from the Buyer through the Contract Coordinator.

-- f) Emergency Exits - Locations - Maintaining clear passage - g) Evacuation procedures and emergency assembly areas - h) Plant Fire Safety Rules - Existing Buyer regulatory permits and conditions which may be affected or impacted by contractor's scope of work - j) Applicable site specific Safety Work Permits - 2.
+- 1. Buyer's SH&E organization or designee will provide Contractor all safety rules and regulations in effect at the worksite.
+Contractor will be responsible for requiring all of its employees to receive this information prior to beginning work at Buyer's facility.
+These rules will include an explanation of Buyer's: - a.
+Emergency systems - b.
+Hazardous materials or conditions which may affect Contractor's employees - c.
+Safety precautions for facilities in which the Contractor may be working - d.
+Emergency procedures for specific facilities - e.
+Emergency equipment, alarms, or signals - (1) Fire extinguishers, fire alarm stations, signal lights, sprinkler systems, emergency lights, and component equipment shall not be removed, disconnected, or reconnected without the specific approval from Security and Fire Services through the Buyer's Contractor Coordinator.
+Permission to shut down, remove, modify, or relocate such equipment must be requested through the Buyer's Contractor Coordinator. - (2) Fire hydrants and fire service control valves shall not be blocked.
+Permission for the use of fire hydrants must be obtained from Security and Fire Services through the Buyer's Contractor Coordinator. - f.
+Emergency exits - (1) Locations - (2) Maintaining clear passage - g.
+Evacuation procedures and emergency assembly areas - h.
+Plant fire safety rules - i.
+Existing Buyer regulatory permits and conditions which may be affected or impacted by Contractor's scope of work - 2.
+Contractor shall provide these safety rules and regulations to all subcontractors. - 3.
 Contractor shall keep records showing to whom this information has been given.
-In the event there is a change in personnel in contractor's work force, contractor is responsible for providing any new employees with this information and maintaining all necessary records. - 3.
-Contractor shall provide these safety rules and regulations to all subcontractors.
+In the event there is a change in personnel in Contractor's work force, Contractor is responsible for providing any new employees with this information and maintaining all necessary records.

-D. Contractor Responsibilities
+D. Contractor's Responsibilities

-The contractor is responsible for controlling the manner and methods of its operations and is directly responsible for the safety of its employees and subcontractor's employees and ensuring regulatory compliance.
-To accomplish this, the contractor will do all things necessary to ensure the safety of contractor's or subcontractor's, employees, agents, or invitees, including the following:
+1. The Contractor is responsible for controlling the manner and methods of its operations and is directly responsible for the safety of its employees and Subcontractor's employees and ensuring regulatory compliance.
+To accomplish this, the Contractor will do all things necessary to ensure the safety of

+Contractor's or Subcontractor's employees, agents, or invitees, including the following: